JiajiaGuo/JiajiaGuo.github.io/_pages/talks.md

   - /Talks.html
 ---

+- "AI for CSI Prediction in 5G-Advanced and Beyond" at the [2024 Global Scientists Blue Ocean Forum](https://www.china-cic.cn/Detail/24/5582/5582), organized by China Institute of Communications, Aug.
+17, 2024.

 - "AI-enabled CSI Feedback" at the [2024 Summer School on Intelligent Communications](https://www.cie.org.cn/list_43/13096.html), jointly organized by Beijing University of Posts and Telecommunications and the Chinese Institute of Electronics, Aug.
 12, 2024.